September 30, Reading 1 – 1 Kings 22

 Thank You for the inheritance we have in You the Son, our King and Saviour Jesus.

-Thank You that through His imperishable life we are born again, into an inheritance like no other.
+Thank You that through His imperishable indestructible life we are born again, into an inheritance like no other.

 Amen.